 Stunning example of this fine map of Alabama, from the first edition of Carey & Lea's Atlas.
 Many counties still not formed.
 Size includes text below map, which includes wonderful contemporary details concerning the topography, indigenous lands, rivers, climate, towns, manufacturing, commerce, education, history, population by county (divided into white, free colored, and slaves) and information concerning important battles.
+From the rare 1827 edition of the atlas, which includes substantial updates in the configurations of the counties subsequent to the first issue.
+This 1827 edition is by far the rarest of the American editions.
 Carey & Lea's Atlas is highly prized not only for its cartographic information but the marvelous information about each of the states and territories which is included.
 The atlas was issued in 6 editions in English, French & German between 1822 and 1827.

 Henry Charles Carey (1793-1879) was an American geography publisher and businessman.
 He was the son of Mathew Carey and carried on the family publishing company in partnership with his brother-in-law, Isaac Lea.
 Henry worked in his father’s business from a young age.
 At twelve, he managed a store selling his father’s publications.
 At fifteen, he was the firm’s financial manager.
 In 1817, he became a junior partner, which changed the company’s name to Carey & Son.